AntonioCuevaUrraco/nativescript-wechat-share/README.md

     - LSApplicationQueriesSchemes is set so your app can check if WeChat is installed or not.
     - NSAppTransportSecurity is set to NSAllowsArbitraryLoads so that the iOS will not force you use https exclusively
     - If you want this default high security setting NSAppTransportSecurity brings, you can use NSExceptionDomains instead of NSAllowsArbitraryLoads, and and pingma.qq.com as a whitelisted domain name.

+#### Configurations for Android

+Move the WXEntryActivity.ts to app/

 #### Prepare codes before sharing